CrzxaExe/Better-Zxra-Bedrock_TS/docs/weapon.md

 Skill:

-> [Into Shadow], 12 Stamina | 5.5s CD | No Sneak
+> [Into Shadow], 12 Stamina | 5.5s CD | No Sneak<br/>
 > Turn into %Shadow-Mode.
-In this mode gains movement and jump boost, damage change to Art damage.
+In this mode gains movement and jump boost, damage change into Art damage.
 Using Attack or Skill will remove this mode.
 >
 > []
 >